 With headsets and headphones, a distinction is made between the open and the closed design.
 The latter completely enclose the ears, with the others the auricles only lie on top.

 Luckily, gaming headsets don’t have that issue as they always have sealed earcups.
-Rightly so, since the latter have some advantages:
+Rightly so, since the latter has some advantages:

 - Noise-canceling (hiding external noise) only works if the ear is completely covered by the auricle.

 - You only concentrate on the headset sound, as noise from outside is better insulated and shielded (even without noise canceling).

 - Surround sound is most effective when the sound cannot escape in other directions.

 - Comfortable ear pads are a big comfort factor, especially during long gaming sessions.

 - The headset does not slip because it is held by the ears.